Access your Pro+ Content below.

 OS often dictates hardware choice in virtual environments

-This article is part of the October 2008, Vol. 5 issue of Virtualization ups ante on server hardware choices
+This article is part of the Virtual Data Center issue of October 2008, Vol. 5

 With virtual architecture, your hardware considerations change, so you can’t make hardware purchases in isolation.
 Virtualization has implications for CPU, memory, storage and network bandwidth.

 Your choice of operating system often dictates your hardware choice.